xtieume/PrinterOne/README.md

 A comprehensive TCP network print server with integrated GUI management and system tray support for Windows.

+> ⚠️ **Quick Fix**: If server starts but clients can't connect, check if port 9100 is blocked by firewall.
+Consider using [SimpleWall](https://github.com/henrypp/simplewall) for easy firewall management.

 **Copyright (c) 2025 xtieume@gmail.com**
 **GitHub: https://github.com/xtieume/PrinterOne**